 Sponges is intended as a mobile application that provides people with quick, easy-to-find guidance on the best ways to clean and maintain things around their home, including objects and spaces they never even knew they should be looking after.

 I created a POC for Sponges as my capstone project when I studied UX Design at BrainStation Toronto.

-As I could not prototype the entire app within the timelines of this project, I needed to prioritize features that I believed would most effectively deliver on my solution’s value proposition.
+As I could not prototype an entire app within the timelines of this project, I needed to prioritize features that I believed would most effectively deliver on my solution’s value proposition.

-“A mobile application that helps young adults to learn the best ways to clean and perform basic maintenance around their home”
+“A mobile application that shows young adults the best ways to clean and perform basic maintenance around their home”

-After considering the opportunities and landing on my app’s value proposition, I developed a product backlog to list my desired app features and developed a flow diagram for what I deemed was the primary task of my core epic: learning how to clean a household object or space.
+To create a skeleton for my app's UX, I then developed a flow diagram for what I determined as my app's primary feature (as per my value proposition): learning how to clean a household object or space.
 (Click on the images to expand)

 As I progressed through this project, I realized that to include both cleaning and maintenance in my prototype would be too ambitious with the time I had, so I chose to prioritize cleaning for the following reasons:

-▫️Many of my target users rent, rather than own, their dwelling, and therefore are not responsible for performing maintenance.
+▫️Many of my target users rent, rather than own, their dwelling, and therefore aren't responsible for maintenance.

 ▫️As I found through my questionnaire, my target users are generally less capable of cleaning, compared to maintenance.

 ▫️Some of my female interviewees expressed that they expect a man to take care of maintenance tasks for them.